-These gluten-free oatmeal chocolate chip bars are incredibly moist, full of flavor, and healthy enough to eat for a snack!
+These gluten free cookie bars are incredibly moist, full of flavor, and healthy enough to eat for a snack!

 While I personally don’t have a gluten intolerance, I enjoy creating recipes that my gluten-free readers can enjoy.